DeepuVaishu/Mysql_projects_dpu/README.md

 ## Repository Contents
 1. Library Management System - project.sql: Directory containing SQL scripts for creating the database, tables, and inserting initial data and various queries.

-2. library project.docx: Word file containing screenshots of the results for each query.
+2. library project.pdf: PDF file containing screenshots of the results for each query.

 3. README.md: This file, providing an overview of the project, installation instructions, usage examples, and more.